-The LD{LO} of glycerin was reported to be 1428 mg/kg for humans.2
+The oral LDLO of glycerin was reported to be 1428 mg/kg for humans.

-There were no signs of toxicity when subjects (n=10 men, 4 women) were administered glycerin (30 mL; 95% in orange juice) after each of 3 daily meals in 1 day.3
+There were no signs of toxicity when subjects (n=10 men, 4 women) were orally administered glycerin (30 mL; 95% purity administered in orange juice) after each of 3 meals in 1 day.

-Adverse effects following the oral administration of glycerin (dose not provided) include mild headache, dizziness, nausea, vomiting, thirst, and diarrhea.
+When used as a drug, it was reported that the adverse effects following the oral administration of glycerin (dose not provided) include mild headache, dizziness, nausea, vomiting, thirst, and diarrhea.
 Headache may result from cerebral dehydration, which may be prevented or relieved by having the subject lie down during and after treatment.
-Hypotonic fluids will relieve thirst and headache caused by the dehydrating action of glycerin.
+Hypotonic fluids relieve thirst and headache caused by the dehydrating action of glycerin.